teachingaway/teachingaway.github.io/pages/patent-basics.md

 * **Invention Disclosure**.
 The inventor fills out a detailed "invention disclosure form" describing the new technology.
 It's often helpful to describe the invention invention in terms of problem-and-solution.
 Describe the problem the invention solves, and then carefully describe the details of how the invention solves this problem.

-* * **A Comment on Non-Disclosure Agreement**.
+* * **A Comment on Non-Disclosure Agreements**.
 Attorneys generally do not sign non-disclosure agreements with their clients.
 They aren't necessary.
-Attorney ethics obligations required us to keep all client information confidential anyway.
-Likewise, most [Venture ](http://www.bothsidesofthetable.com/2009/07/26/on-ndas-and-confidentiality/), [Capitalists](http://www.feld.com/archives/2006/02/why-most-vcs-dont-sign-ndas.html) with not sign an NDA with you.
-This isn't because of their ethics obligations, it's just because they don't want to deal with the hassle (and they have the money).
-Lawyers and VC's aside, everyone else should be signing reasonable-scope NDAs.
+Attorney ethics obligations required us to keep important client information confidential anyway.

+* * Likewise, most [venture ](http://www.bothsidesofthetable.com/2009/07/26/on-ndas-and-confidentiality/) [capitalists](http://www.feld.com/archives/2006/02/why-most-vcs-dont-sign-ndas.html) with not sign an NDA with you.
+This isn't because of their ethics obligations, it's just because they don't want to deal with the hassle (and they hold the money).

+* * Lawyers and VC's aside, everyone else should be signing reasonable-scope NDAs.
 This is particularly important before a patent application is filed.
 Patent applications should ideally be on file before any "public" disclosure (though there is a 1 year grace period).

 *  **Novelty Search**.
 The patent attorney may or may not conduct a "novelty search."
 A novelty search is a search of the USPTO patent database (and potentially other databases) for prior art.